MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> This work studies this question from the lens of a powerful informed adversary who knows all the training data points except one.
 By instantiating concrete attacks, we show it is feasible to reconstruct the remaining data point in this stringent threat model.
 For convex models (e.g. logistic regression), reconstruction attacks are simple and can be derived in closed-form.
 For more general models (e.g. neural networks), we propose an attack strategy based on training a reconstructor network that receives as input the weights of the model under attack and produces as output the target data point.

 ## Fairness

+- Fairness and robustness in anti-causal prediction. [[paper]](https://arxiv.org/abs/2209.09423)
+  - Maggie Makar, Alexander D'Amour.
+  - Key Word: Distribution Shifts; Causal Structure.
+  - <details><summary>Digest</summary> Robustness to distribution shift and fairness have independently emerged as two important desiderata required of modern machine learning models.
+While these two desiderata seem related, the connection between them is often unclear in practice.
+Here, we discuss these connections through a causal lens, focusing on anti-causal prediction tasks, where the input to a classifier (e.g., an image) is assumed to be generated as a function of the target label and the protected attribute.
+By taking this perspective, we draw explicit connections between a common fairness criterion - separation - and a common notion of robustness - risk invariance.

 - It's Not Fairness, and It's Not Fair: The Failure of Distributional Equality and the Promise of Relational Equality in Complete-Information Hiring Games. [[paper]](https://arxiv.org/abs/2209.05602)
   - Benjamin Fish, Luke Stark.